Action item

 In management, an action item is a documented event, task, activity, or action that needs to take place.
 Action items are discrete units that can be handled by a single person.

 Planning actions

-Action items are usually created during a discussion by a group of people who are meeting about one or more topics and during the discussion it is discovered that some kind of action is needed.
-The act required is then documented as an action item and usually assigned to someone, usually a member of the group.
+Action items are usually created during a discussion by a group of people who are meeting about one or more topics, and during the discussion, it is discovered that some kind of action is needed.
+The act required is then documented as an action item and is typically assigned to someone, usually a member of the group.
 The person to whom the action is assigned is then obligated to perform the action and report back to the group on the results.

 Action items are usually documented in the meeting minutes and are recorded in the task list of the group.
 As people complete action items, the items are documented as being completed and the item is removed from the list of outstanding action items.

 Attributes

-There are many attributes that can be associated with an action item - e.g.:
+There are many attributes that can be associated with an action item — examples being: